 Four of our hospital facilities are held under operating leases with Universal Health Realty Income Trust with terms expiring in 2014 and 2016 (see Note 9 for additional disclosure).
-We also lease the real property of certain facilities acquired by us in connection with the acquisition of PSI in November, 2010 (see Item 2.
+We also lease the real property of certain facilities acquired by us in connection with the acquisition of PSI in November, 2010 and the acquisition of Ascend in October, 2012 (see Item 2.
 Properties for additional disclosure).